LiyuZer/Automa/README.md

 **Version 1 Release**

 ## Future Goals
-I want Automa to be an accelerated programming language, so the most logical next step, once these sections are done is
+I want Automa to be an accelerated programming language, so the most logical next step, once these sections are done, is
 1. **GPU Integration**
 2. **FPGA Integration**
-The future goal of the language is to have natural speedups from working with external accelerators, the goals being to have a language taht is accelerated naturally by your hardware.
+The future goal of the language is to have natural speedups from working with external accelerators, the goal being to have a language that is accelerated naturally by your hardware.
 You won't have to worry about anything!

 **The first-ever hardware-accelerated programming language**

 After each version, I will release and announce the changes.
 The whole project should take about 5 years.
 I will gladly accept any contributors, it would be great help, I want to accelerate the process!
 Now, for some honesty.
-It will be **difficult**, at times challenging, to the verge of defeat, but I hope the pseudo-deterministic universe will allow us the opportunity to perservere.
+It will be **difficult**, at times challenging, to the verge of defeat, but I hope the pseudo-deterministic universe will allow us the opportunity to persevere.